Declan McGeown: Chief Executive

 He graduated from Queen’s University with a Bachelor of Science Honours degree in Economics and joined the NI Civil Service as a Management Trainee in September 1996.
 As a career Civil Servant, he has worked in a number of areas including urban regeneration and was previously the Head of the North Belfast Community Action Unit responsible for the redevelopment of the site of the former Crumlin Road Gaol and Girdwood Army Barracks.
 Over the years, Declan worked on the Harbison Report looking at the future of voluntary and community sector and the Dunlop Report, which was an independent report looking at the community tensions in North Belfast.
 More recently, Declan carried out a review of urban regeneration and community development policies in the Department for Social Development.

 Since 2009, Declan has worked in the former NIO and DoJ.
 Aside from four years as the Head of the Community Safety Unit, Declan headed up both Central Co-ordination Division and Personnel and Office Services Division before joining the Youth Justice Agency in October 2014.

 Mary was appointed Director of Youth Justice Services in December 2011.

 Mary began her career in the criminal justice sector in 1990 when she worked as a residential social worker in St Joseph’s Training School, Middletown.
 In 1997 Mary joined the Probation Board for Northern Ireland (PBNI) where she worked as a Probation Officer and then as PBNI’S Youth Justice Unit manager.

 In 2004, Mary joined the Youth Justice Agency, initially as Assistant Director with the Community Services directorate.
 Prior to Mary’s recent appointment she was acting Director of the Youth Conference Service and acting Director of the newly established Youth Justice Services directorate.

-Jill was appointed Acting Director of Corporate Services in February 2014.
+Paul was appointed Director of Corporate Services in September 2020.